jahnvi020/KwizMob/README.md

 #Front End-
     User can either login or signup for a new account.
-    Validations in signup- Contact no should be of 10 length
+    Validations in signup- Contact no should be of 10 length and College id should be of @jmit.ac.in.
-                         - College id should be of @jmit.ac.in Timer of 30 mins will commence after clicking on start test.
+    Timer of 30 mins will commence after clicking on start test.
     After submitting the result will be shown and leaderboard will be updated.